guyleonard/taxdump_edit/README.md

 This tool will allow you to modify the 'taxdump' (names.dmp and nodes.dmp) files from NCBI, to temporarily include your organisms - until they find represenration of their own in the NCBI taxonomy.

 ## How?
-The script will automatically calculate the latest taxonomic ID, increment from that point and assign it to your new taxa.
+The script will automatically find the largest taxonomic ID, increment from that point (with 10^length-1) and assign it to your new taxa, this is to avoid conflicts with taxdump updates.
 If you are adding a group....

 ## Usage
 ```